 If you live in an older home and have plaster walls, here is some information that you need to be aware of.
 Up until the 1970s, asbestos fibers were sometimes used in plaster walls and other parts of the house.
 Here is a link to the US Environmental Protection Agency for more information.

 What About Hanging Plates?

-I loved these plate hanger so much I decided to do my own DIY version and I'm proud to report that it worked!
-If you are interested in making your own invisible plate hangers be sure to see my DIY Invisible Plate Hanger Hub.
+I loved these plate hanger so much I decided to do my own DIY version, and I'm proud to report that it worked!

 Basic Rules of Thumb to Consider for Placement of Wall Hangings